Master of Arts in Professional Mental Health Counseling

 Fall 2018 admissions dates

-Interview dates (by invitation — see below): Fall 2018 dates to be determined.
+Interview dates (by invitation — see below).

 Admissions decisions sent to students: Dates to be determined.